 - Cumulative discount rate

-Expressed as a percentage of base rent, it is the interest rate used in finding present values that takes into account all landlord lease concessions.
+Expressed as a percentage of base rent, it is the interest rate used in finding present values that take into account all landlord lease concessions.

 - Current occupancy

-The current leased portion of a building or property expressed as a percentage of its total area or units.
+The currently leased portion of a building or property expressed as a percentage of its total area or units.

 - Current yield